 Percocet is a narcotic analgesic that doctors commonly prescribe to treat acute pain and moderate to severe chronic pain.
 This medication is a combination of oxycodone, which is a derivative of opium, and acetaminophen, a non-narcotic analgesic.
 However, it is also highly addictive.
 The danger of Percocet cannot be overstated.

 During the pandemic, there has been a rise in substance misuse and a decline in help-seeking.
 At Pennsylvania Adult and Teen Challenge, we offer numerous avenues for people concerned about their use of prescription painkillers and other opiates.
 We offer inpatient and outpatient addiction treatment, as well as programs specific to prescription, heroin, fentanyl, and other opiate misuses.
 Our approach is faith-based and anchored in the belief in compassionate care and individual dignity.
-If you or a loved one needs addiction treatment, reach out to an addiction specialist using the online form or calling 844.442.8673.
+If you or a loved one needs addiction treatment, reach out to an addiction specialist at our prescription medication addiction treatment program using the online form or calling 844.442.8673.

 Percocet Side Effects

 When people use Percocet as their doctor prescribed, it has a range of non-life-threatening side effects.
 The least concerning include: